AdobeDocs/campaign-standard.en/help/developing/using/get-started-data-model.md

 ---
-title: Get started with data model and custom resources
+title: Get started with data model and APIs
 description: Adobe Campaign offers a comprehensive graphical environment that allows you to design and automate processes.
 page-status-flag: never-activated
 uuid: 7c1e8cea-90d0-491f-ab8f-6cd69f8a6c3b